Adam Barham, Assistant Librarian Manager in the Art Library, takes a look at our collection of rare Leeds Pottery Books…

 In this article, however, we chose to follow the terms used in John D Griffin, The Leeds Pottery 1770-1881, an excellent recent study on The Leeds Pottery.
 We made this choice as the terms are a more accurate representation of the books and their contents.
 For example, the Design, Drawing & Pattern Books contain designs, drawings and many examples of decorative patterns – therefore it seems most appropriate to use all these terms when describing the books.
 Similarly, Designs of Sundry Articles… is the official title that appears on the front page of all copies of this book, implying a focus on various designs rather than patterns alone.
 Therefore the title Designs of Sundry Articles… reflects the books’ contents more accurately than Pattern Books.

 This article draws information from several sources; chiefly John D Griffin, The Leeds Pottery, 1770-1881 and David S Thornton, ‘The Leeds Pottery Drawing and Pattern Books’.
-For a list of further reading, please consult our Research & Collection Guide.
+For a list of further reading, please consult our Leeds Pottery Research Guide.

 Griffin, John D., The Leeds Pottery, 1770-1881, Vol 1 (Leeds Art Collection Fund, 2005) pp. 17, 27